zeropsio/zParser/README.md

 </details>

+---

 ### generateRSA4096Key(name)

-Generates Public and Private RSA 4096bit key pairs and stores them for later use under `name`+`suffix`.
+Generates Public and Private `RSA` `4096bit` key pairs and stores them for later use under `name`+`version suffix`.

-Function produces strings with newline characters and MUST be used with Literal scalar style.
+⚠️ Function produces strings with newline characters and MUST be used with Literal scalar style in YAML.
 Same goes for retrieval of stored key parts except public ssh key which is in one line.
 See example.
 <details>